GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-customposts/en.md

 }
 ```

-If we know that the comment was added to a post, we can also query fields specific to the `Post` like this:
+If we know that the comment was added to a post, we can also query fields specific to the `Post`:

 ```graphql
 {